How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Here are two related posts that you may also want to read:

-#3 Reimbursement For Excessive Messes & Damage
+#3 Reimbursement for Excessive Messes & Damage

 The final possible cleaning-related fee at your Airbnb would be for any messes or damage discovered at checkout.
 I want to be frank here.
 Mild marks on linens, spots here or there on furniture and rugs, food crumbs on the floor, and scuffs on the walls are all par for the course.
 These are the costs of doing business, and you should just fix them and move on.